mrspeaker/facto/README.md

 * fix out-of-bounds clicks
 * fix cursor/hover scaling
 * don't affect previous items for a few ticks (so it doens't just dump them as drawing)

+## Notes

+* passers could be takers too - easier.
+No "belt" concept so inserters are overkill